shainaboover/shainaboover.github.io/_posts/2020-06-24-a-look-at-meteorite-landings.md

 [<span style="font-size:10pt;">Discover Magazine on why Antartica is the perfect place for meteorite hunting</span>](https://www.discovermagazine.com/the-sciences/do-more-meteorites-fall-on-antarctica)
 [<span style="font-size:10pt;">Info on ANSMET 2019-2020 field season</span>](https://caslabs.case.edu/ansmet/category/19-20/)

 I was quite surprised by the number of meteorites we're now finding on Earth's surface.
 The relatively new realization that these extraterrestrial objects are all around us, I see as a testament to the connectedness of the universe.
 A concept that can so easily be lost here on this planet's surface.
-So the next time you pick up that funny looking rock, wonder how it got there and remember that you're a part of something fascinating: a mystery of the cosmos, hiding in plain sight, if you only choose to look.
+So the next time you pick up that funny looking rock, take a moment to wonder how it got there and remember that you're a part of something fascinating: a mystery of the cosmos, hiding in plain sight, if you only choose to look.